rixx/books.rixx.de/data/reviews/lois-mcmaster-bujold/gentleman-jole-and-the-red-queen/index.md

 related_books:
 - book: lois-mcmaster-bujold/captain-vorpatrils-alliance
   text: The previous book in the series.
+- book: lois-mcmaster-bujold/the-flowers-of-vashnoi
+  text: The next book in the series.
 - book: lois-mcmaster-bujold/shards-of-honour
   text: The first book in the series.
 review: